talgat-storage/rsschool-cv/cv.md

 One year ago, I became interested in web development, so I started learning different front-end, back-end and UI frameworks; however, I enjoyed and spent most of the time with the Bootstrap framework and the Django framework.
 When I built and deployed a website with the help of these frameworks, I started looking for an opportunity to learn something new.

-Currently, I am going towards learning the React framework and the front-end in general.
+Currently, I am going towards learning the React framework and the front-end development in general.
 Fortunately, I got to know about the course from the RS School and I am very happy to learn new skills from that course.

 ### Education
 2013-2017 | Korea Advanced Institute of Science and Technology